Nurturing leads in HubSpot (in 2020): The ultimate guide

 Ebooks add a lot of benefits in helping your leads grasp exactly how your product or service is going to help them satisfy their needs.

-Generally, ebooks are set as downloadable content and is “more advanced” or more valuable than the current content you offer.
+Generally, ebooks are set as downloadable content and are “more advanced” or more valuable than the current content you offer.

 The next step in your leads’ journey.